datacenter/aci-monitoring-stack/README.md

 - [Syslog-ng](https://github.com/syslog-ng/syslog-ng): is an open-source implementation of the Syslog protocol, its role in this stack is to translate syslog messages from RFC 3164 to 5424.
 This is needed because Promtail only support Syslog RFC 5424 over TCP and this capability is only available in ACI 6.1 and above.

-- [ACI-Exporter](https://github.com/opsdis/aci-exporter): A custom-built exporter that serves as the bridge between your Cisco ACI environment and the Prometheus monitoring ecosystem.
-The ACI-Exporter translates ACI-specific metrics into a format that Prometheus can ingest, ensuring that all crucial data points are captured and monitored effectively.
+- [aci-exporter](https://github.com/opsdis/aci-exporter): A Prometheus exporter that serves as the bridge between your Cisco ACI environment and the Prometheus monitoring ecosystem.
+The aci-exporter translates ACI-specific metrics into a format that Prometheus can ingest, ensuring that all crucial data points are captured and monitored effectively.

 - Pre-configured ACI data collections queries, alerts, and dashboards (Work In Progress): The ACI-Monitoring-Stack provides a solid foundation for monitoring an ACI fabric with its pre-defined queries, dashboards, and alerts.
 While these tools are crafted based on best practices to offer immediate insights into network performance, they are not exhaustive.
 The strength of the ACI-Monitoring-Stack lies in its community-driven approach.
 Users are invited to contribute their expertise by providing feedback, sharing custom solutions, and helping enhance the stack.
 Your input helps to refine and expand the stack's capabilities, ensuring it remains a relevant and powerful tool for network monitoring.